How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Radioless nodes are ideal for use cases where WiFi or wired ethernet are available but the additional range provided by an HT or mobile radio is not needed, such as for a desk or table at your home QTH / office / shack, for vehicles or RVs where you have a wifi hotspot, and for 2nd offices, hotels, etc. Radio-less nodes are the simplest, easiest and most cost-effective way to get on AllStar with your own node, and are more portable than even the smallest radio-based node and radio needed to access it.

 For a node that's sitting a few feet away on a desk it makes more sense to use a radioless node than to have multiple radios on transmitting 100's of milliWatts of RF.
-Or as described in my other How-To Guide for the best of both worlds you could build a node with radios but also add a mic and speaker jack so it can be used in radio-less mode when preferred.
-Though at that point it may be easier to build 2 separate nodes, one with radios and one without, and switch between them as needed or leave them both on to monitor different repeaters/hubs/nodes.
+Or for the best of both worlds you can set up both a radio and radio-less node on one ASL server.
+MiniPC's and RPi's can easily accommodate multiple interfaces.

 Radio-less nodes are more energy efficient, using generally less than a few Watts, vs. a node with radios plus other radio(s) to access it is easily 3 times the energy consumption.
 This efficiency means that a radio-less node can be left on and connected to your favorite repeater/hub 24x7 with no noticeable effect on your electric bill and no need to recharge batteries or leave radios powered on.